keiryan/ios-toggle/README.md

 A sleek toggle for a webpage.
 Done iOS style, and highly reusable.
-Careful detail was went into crafting this component, including ensuring the cursor is a pointer when interacting with the toggle, and text selection is **not** triggered when interacting with the toggle.
+Careful detail  went into crafting this component, including ensuring the cursor is a pointer when interacting with the toggle, and text selection is **not** triggered when interacting with the toggle.
 The toggle was designed to be highly reusable and customizable, and just all around over-engineered to be honest. 🤣

 Here is a list of props that can be passed on the toggled to easily customize the toggle appearance: